y19y19/SONIC_producer_tutorial/README.rst

 To briefly understand the structure of a CMS configuration file, you can read `CMSConfigFileIntro <https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookConfigFileIntro>`_

-Process the workflow in Purdue Analysis Facility
+Process the workflow on the cms-fe node
 ------------

 - Step 1: Set up your grid certificate ``voms-proxy-init``.